oldzoomer-ru/nodehistj/README.md

-**NodehistJ - System for Working with Historical FidoNet Node Data**
+**NodehistJ - system for working with historical FidoNet nodelist data**

 ## Dependencies